cclib/cclib.github.io/_sources/data_notes.txt

 The attribute ``scfenergies`` is an array containing the converged SCF energies of the calculation, in eV.
 For an optimization log file, there will be as many elements in this array as there were optimization steps.

-* ``Molpro``: typically prints output about geometry optimization in a separate loffile.
+***Molpro*** typically prints output about geometry optimization in a separate loffile.
 So, both that and the initial output need to be passed to the cclib parser.

 scftargets
 ----------